-Every week brings a wealth of fresh Android apps to the Play Store, but don’t worry about getting lost among the listings: our Five to Try column spotlights the latest and greatest apps and games around.
-And it’s a rare updated app that makes the biggest splash this week; Google’s Snapseed image editor getting a long-overdue overhaul with some big feature upgrades included.
+Every week brings a wealth of fresh Android apps to the ay Store, but don’t worry about getting lost among the listings: our Five to Try column spotlights the latest greatest apps games around.
+And it’s a rare updated app that makes the biggest splash this week; ’s Snapseed image editor getting a long-overdue overhaul with some big feature upgrades included.

-It’s been a year and a half since the last update, but ’s own Snapseed has finally made the leap to a 2.0 version with some noteworthy perks in tow.
-First and foremost, the easy-to-use image editor takes on a revised layout with a streamlined design, putting some tools behind a floating button and making quick tweaks and fixes its primary focus.
+It’s been a year a half since the last update, but ’s own Snapseed has finally made the leap to a 2.0 version with some noteworthy perks in tow.
+First foremost, the easy-to-use image editor takes on a revised layout with a streamlined design, putting some tools behind a floating button making quick tweaks fixes its primary focus.

 Non-destructive editing is one of the biggest additions here, letting you undo or revise changes down the line, plus there are more tools at your disposal.
-Selective Adjust and Tune Image are handy options, while new filters like Grunge and Tilt-Shift let you easily add some personality.
+Selective Adjust Tune Image are hy options, while new filters like Grunge Tilt-Shift let you easily add some personality.
 Snapseed 2.0 isn’t a dramatic shift for the well established free editing app, but the update is much appreciated indeed.

-Kabam has put out some surprisingly solid free-to-play licensed games of late with Marvel: Contest of Champions and Fast & Furious: Legacy, and Spirit Lords shows that the company has a winning freemium formula at work for original games, as well.
-Granted, “original” might not be the right word—Spirit Lords isn’t tied to an existing franchise, but it’s a fairly common Diablo-esque fantasy hack-and-slasher at heart.
+Kabam has put out some surprisingly solid free-to-play licensed games of late with Marvel: Contest of Champions Fast & Furious: gacy, Spirit rds shows that the company has a winning freemium formula at work for original games, as well. ed, “original” might not be the right word—Spirit rds isn’t tied to an existing franchise, but it’s a fairly common Diablo-esque fantasy hack–slasher at heart.

-Even so, Spirit Lords shows some heart and appeal.
-The cartoonish graphics are nicely presented, there’s a bit of humor to the dialogue, and the combat-centric, quick-hit missions are fun and playable with online allies.
-True, it’s still a free-to-play game, which means dealing with an energy system, repetition, and in-app purchase prompts—but for a freemium game, it’s a real standout.
+Even so, Spirit rds shows some heart appeal.
+The cartoonish graphics are nicely presented, there’s a bit of humor to the dialogue, the combat-centric, quick-hit missions are fun playable with online allies.
+True, it’s still a free-to-play game, which means dealing with an energy system, repetition, in-app purchase prompts—but for a freemium game, it’s a real stout.

 If giving werint presentations is a regular part of your life, whether at work or school, then Office Remote could be a very useful tool indeed.
-Microsoft’s app pairs with Office 2013 on your PC via Bluetooth (there’s no Mac client, sadly), and then lets you manually control presentations wirelessly with ease.
+Microsoft’s app pairs with Office 2013 on your via Bluetooth (there’s no Mac client, sadly), then lets you manually control presentations wirelessly with ease.

 Office Remote is also helpful for reminding you of what’s ahead in a presentation, plus it can show you speaker notes if you need a little help.
-And while werint might be the most obvious use, it’s also compatible with Excel for shifting through spreadsheets using various tools, as well as with Word for scrolling, bringing up comments, and more.
-It’s another former Windows Phone exclusive that may be very worthwhile for anyone who uses Office in a professional or educational setting.
+And while werint might be the most obvious use, it’s also compatible with Excel for shifting through spreadsheets using various tools, as well as with rd for scrolling, bringing up comments, more.
+It’s another former ndows one exclusive that may be very worthwhile for anyone who uses Office in a professional or educational setting.